The masterwork of living is becoming who you are.

 It's best to have few notions about what your task may be:

-Don't think you know yourself too soon, but let yourself emerge.
+Don't think you know yourself too soon, but let your form emerge.

 Keep clear of great imperatives and purposes you see;